Cumbria Association of Local Councils

 A Typical Parish

 Parishes are the smallest areas of civil administration in England and their Town and Parish Councils provide the statutory tier of local government closest to the people.
-(Civil parishes should not be confused with ecclesiastical parishes and their Parochial Church Councils.)
+(Civil parishes should not be confused with Church of England ecclesiastical parishes and their Parochial Church Councils.)

-Within Cumbria there are 269 parishes covering the whole county, except Barrow, Whitehaven, Penrith and the City of Carlisle.
-Of these 269 parishes, 230 are served by a Town or Parish Council that is elected every four years and the remainder have a Parish Meeting that is required to meet at least twice a year.
-In Cumbria there are three tiers of local government - the County Council, District/Borough Councils and Town/Parish Councils.
+Within Cumbria there are 268 parishes covering the whole county, except Barrow town and Walney and the central urban area of the City of Carlisle.
+In 2015, both Penrith and Whitehaven elected to create new civil parishes, which will be known as Town Councils.
+Of these 268 parishes, 233 are served by a Town or Parish Council that is elected every four years and the remainder have a Parish Meeting that is required to meet at least twice a year.
+In Cumbria there are three tiers of local government - the County Council, District/Borough Councils and Town/Parish Councils and Parish Meetings.

 Town and Parish Councils are an essential part of the structure of local democracy and have a vital role in acting on behalf of the communities they represent.